Michael Antoni, Ph.D.

 Description of Research

-Dr. Antoni’s research interests focus on examining the effects of stressors and stress management interventions on the adjustment to, and physical course of, diseases such as breast cancer, cervical neoplasia, prostate cancer, chronic fatigue syndrome, and human immunodeficiency virus (HIV) infection.
-He also has examined some of the psychobiological mechanisms that might explain ways in which stressful events and psychosocial interventions contribute to the adaptation to these diseases.
-Much of this work specifically examines psychological intervening variables (stress appraisal processes, coping behaviors, and social resources) and biological/physiological variables (endocrine and immune system functioning) that may explain the effects of psychosocial interventions on quality of life and health outcomes in cancer patients undergoing medical treatments.
-The overarching goal of this research program is to develop theoretically-driven and empirically-supported psychosocial interventions to use in the primary, secondary, and tertiary prevention of cancer.
+Dr. Antoni’s research interests focus on examining the effects of stressors and stress management interventions on the adaptation to, and physical course of, diseases such as breast cancer, cervical neoplasia, prostate cancer, chronic fatigue syndrome, and human immunodeficiency virus (HIV) infection.
+He also has examined some of the biobehavioral mechanisms that might explain ways in which stressful events and psychosocial interventions contribute to the adaptation to these diseases.
+Much of this work specifically examines psychosocial intervening variables (stress appraisal processes, coping behaviors, and social resources) and biological/physiological variables (endocrine and immune system functioning) that may explain the effects of stressors and psychosocial interventions on quality of life and health outcomes in cancer patients undergoing medical treatments.
+The overarching goal of the Biobehavioral Oncology (BBO) research program that he co-leads is to develop theoretically-driven and empirically-supported psychosocial interventions to use in the primary, secondary, and tertiary prevention of cancer.

 - Showed that CBSM decreases perceived stress and reduces the odds of progression of cervical neoplasias in women co-infected with HIV and Human Papillomavirus (HPV) as well as improving immune system reconstitution and decreasing HIV viral RNA in other HIV-infected populations.